collab-project/videojs-record/README.md

 Dependencies
 ------------

-The plugin has the following mandatory dependency:
+The plugin has the following mandatory dependencies:

 - [Video.js](https://github.com/videojs/video.js) - HTML5 media player that provides the user interface.
+- [webrtc-adapter](https://github.com/webrtc/adapter) - Provides cross-browser support for getUserMedia and other browser APIs used in this plugin.

 When recording audio and/or video you also need: